CRATE TRAINING: teaching manners and house-training by “crate” Method

 Soon Rascal will use the crate regularly as an open bed during the day, and you can begin teaching your dog to accept the closed crate.

 Never use force to get Rascal into the crate.
 This rule holds true forever.
-The first few times you use the crate, put in a small treat and a chew-toy, and walk the pup inside.
-Be sure Rascal faces the open crate door (so the pup won’t feel trapped inside).
+The first few times you use the crate, put in a small treat and a chew-toy, and walk (or gently place) the pup inside.
 Let the pup walk in and out a few times; then close the door.

 IMPORTANT RULE: Except for overnight sleeping, (see “bedtime” section below) a puppy should not be left in a closed crate for more than 3-4 hours (no more than 6-8 for an adult) – even after Rascal has completed the training period.
 For those times when your dog will be left alone for longer periods of time, Rascal should have access to the entire safe zone and an open crate.

 Just before you begin your own bedtime preparations, take Rascal outside for a last “bathroom” opportunity, put the pup into the closed crate for the night (see methods above), and say goodnight.
 Your pup may cry when you close the door but will quiet down eventually.
 Any kind of response from you – comforting sounds or even a shouted “QUIET!”-will only encourage more barking and crying from Rascal.
-Ignore the noise.
+Ignore the noise, so that Rascal doesn’t learn that noise=release.

 If at all possible, the crate should be in your bedroom for the night.
 Your breathing, your scent, and your presence are all very comforting for Rascal… especially if you haven’t had much time together during the day.